Our specialist team of experts contributing unique perspectives on social policy matters.

 PROFESSOR GEMMA CAREY

-Gemma is the Director of the Centre for Social Impact UNSW, where she leads a multi-disciplinary team of researchers and educators committed to addressing inequality.
-She works with governments and non-government organisations to identify and change structures and processes that impact inequality.
-At the moment, her research is primarily focused on the implementation of the National Disability Insurance Scheme.
+Gemma was the Director of the Centre for Social Impact UNSW, where she lead a multi-disciplinary team of researchers and educators committed to addressing inequality.
+She worked with governments and non-government organisations to identify and change structures and processes that impact inequality.
+Her research in recent years was primarily focused on the implementation of the National Disability Insurance Scheme.

-Gemma has published extensively on different aspects of policy and health.
-She has a PhD in social policy and population health, and a Masters of Arts (Anthropology and Public Health), and a Bachelor (1st Class hons) in Health Sciences.
+Gemma published extensively on different aspects of policy and health.
+She had a PhD in social policy and population health, and a Masters of Arts (Anthropology and Public Health), and a Bachelor (1st Class hons) in Health Sciences.

 ASSOCIATE PROFESSOR Sue Olney